nataliataira/libft/README.md

-_ 📝LIBFT: your very first own library :)
+_ 📝 LIBFT: your very first own library :)

 _💡 ABOUT:
 C programming can be very tedious when one doesn’t have access to the highly useful